synthpop-galaxy/synthpop/docs/source/configuration.rst

 Configuration File Contents
 -----------------------------

-Our ``_default_config.json`` is sorted into different categories, which are not required but may be used for any configuration.
+Our ``_default.synthpop_conf`` is sorted into different categories, which are not required but may be used for any configuration.
 Note that any arguments starting with an '#' are ignored, so we use these for comments.
 The optional category headings are: MANDITORY, SIGHTLINES, SEED, COORDINATE_SYSTEM, POPULATION_GENERATION, EXTINCTION_MAP, ISOCHRONE_INTERPOLATION, PHOTOMETRIC_OUTPUTS, and OUTPUT.

 MANDATORY
 ^^^^^^^^^